blekoh/sacred-engine/Readme.md

 ## Setup
  - Use cmake gui to configure the project and generate to the /build folder
- - Open with visual studio and set engine as default startup project
+ - Open with visual studio, build all, and set engine as default startup project
  - Engine should now run with f5